Quantum Polymorphisms and the Complexity of Quantum Constraint Satisfaction

 In the \emph{search} version, the problem is to find an explicit homomorphism $f:\X\to\Y$ for any input $\X$ such that $\X\to\Y$.
 The two versions of $\CSP$ are equivalent up to polynomial-time reductions~\cite{bulatov2005classifying}.} Given as input a $\sigma$-structure $\X$, output $\YES$ if $\X\to\Y$, and $\NO$ if $\X\not\to\Y$.
-For $\ell\in\N$, we denote by $\Y^\ell$ the $\ell$-th \emph{direct power} of $\Y$; i.e., $\Y^\ell$ is the $\sigma$-structure whose domain is $Y^\ell$ and whose relations are defined as follows: Given $R\in\sigma$ and any $\ell\times \ar(R)$ matrix $M$ whose rows are tuples in $R^\Y$, the columns of $M$ form a tuple in $R^{\Y^\ell}$.
-A \emph{polymorphism} of $\Y$ (of arity $\ell$) is a homomorphism from $\Y^\ell$ to $\Y$.
+For $\ell\in\N$, we denote by $\Y^\ell$ the $\ell$-th \emph{direct power} of $\Y$; i.e., $\Y^\ell$ is the $\sigma$-structure whose domain is $Y^\ell$ and whose relations are defined as follows: given $R\in\sigma$ and any $\ell\times \ar(R)$ matrix $M$ whose rows are tuples in $R^\Y$, the columns of $M$ form a tuple in $R^{\Y^\ell}$.
+A (classical) \emph{polymorphism} of $\Y$ (of arity $\ell$) is a homomorphism from $\Y^\ell$ to $\Y$.
 By $\Pol(\Y)$ (resp.\ $\Pol^{(\ell)}(\Y)$) we denote the set of all polymorphisms (resp.\ all polymorphisms of arity $\ell$) of $\Y$.
-The \textit{core} of a $\sigma$-structure $\X$---in symbols, $\core(\X)$---is a minimal (under inclusion) induced substructure of $\X$ that is homomorphically equivalent to $\X$.
-It is easy to check that $\core(\X)$ is unique up to isomorphism, and any endomorphism is an automorphism (see e.g.~\cite{HellNesetrilCore}).
+The \textit{core} of a $\sigma$-structure $\X$ is a minimal (under inclusion) induced substructure of $\X$ that is homomorphically equivalent to $\X$.
+It is easy to check that the core of a structure is unique up to isomorphism, and any endomorphism is an automorphism (see e.g.~\cite{HellNesetrilCore}).